kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/03-managing-your-direct-debits/articles/03-how-do-i-cancel-a-direct-debit/content.md

+# Managing your Direct Debits
-# How do I cancel a Direct Debit?
+## How do I cancel a Direct Debit?
 To get to your Direct Debits on the website:

   * Go to **Manage**